The Xiaomi Mi Band 4 may be a brilliant fitness tracker, but its maker Huami has already confirmed that the Mi Band 5 is in the works.

-It's not the biggest surprise to hear that the two companies will work on another iteration of the affordable fitness tracker.
-When the Mi Band 4 went on sale back in June, sales hit the 1 million mark in just 8 days.
+It's not the biggest surprise to hear the two companies will work on another iteration of the budget fitness tracker - after all, when the Mi Band 4 went on sale back in June, it reached a million sales in just eight days.

 Essential reading: The rise of Chinese wearables

-Confirmation of the Mi Band 5's existence was revealed during a Q&A session after Huami's Q2 2019 earnings call, in a response to a question about whether the company would continue to cooperate with Xiaomi in the future, and whether it would still produce the Mi Band 5.
+Confirmation of the Mi Band 5's existence was revealed during a Q&A session after Huami's Q2 2019 earnings call.

-In a further question about Huami's future product lineup, Wang confirmed that the work on the next-generation Mi Band is already happening and talked about a possible Mi Band 5 launch window.
+In a further question about Huami's future product lineup, Wang confirmed that the work on the next-generation Mi Band is already underway and talked about a possible Mi Band 5 launch window.

 So, when will the Mi Band 5 launch?
 Huami has stated that we may have to wait for a 2020 release date, which means it's still a little way off before we get one on our wrists.

 "We do not have a fixed time when we're going to launch Mi Band 5", said Huang.
 "But I would say that we have already started working on Mi Band 5 with Xiaomi and it's not going to take that long."

 "We just launched Mi Band 4, but potentially toward the [indecipherable] of next year, we may launch Mi Band 5."